malek-luky/Automatic-Wheel-Assembly-Detection/README.md

 ├── dockerfiles           <- Storage of out dockerfiles │   └── conda_wheel       <- Setups the machine and open interactive environement
 │   ├── train_wheel       <- Runs train_model.py that upload the new model to wandb
-│   └── serve_model       <- Serves the model using FastAPId the new model to wandb │   └── README            <- Notes and few commands regarding the dockerfiles struggle ├── docs                  <- Documentation folder
+│   └── serve_model       <- Uses FastAPI, as the only dockerfile also deploys the model │   └── README            <- Notes and few commands regarding the dockerfiles struggle ├── docs                  <- Documentation folder
 │   ├── index.md          <- Homepage for your documentation